 2) For accurate planning for maintenance checks to mitigate the damage of tracker components

-Solar tracking systems have already revolutionized the energy sector.
+Whether you consider the single axis tracker or the dual axis solar tracker, solar tracking systems have already revolutionized the energy sector.
 With the unbeatable advantages offered with Solar Tracking Solutions, Mitsubishi Electric has managed to mark its position as an industry leader in the energy sector.